ahwang16/ahwang16.github.io/_posts/projects/2023-11-03-grounded-intuition.md

 .responsive-wrap iframe{ max-width: 100%; aspect-ratio: 16 / 9; }
 </style>

+<a href="https://github.com/ahwang16/grounded-intuition-gpt-vision" class="button github darkbg" target="_blank" rel="noopener noreferrer">Repo</a>
+<a href="https://arxiv.org/abs/2311.02069" class="button arxiv darkbg" target="_blank" rel="noopener noreferrer">arXiv</a>
+<a href="https://arxiv.org/pdf/2311.02069.pdf" class="button pdf lightbg" target="_blank" rel="noopener noreferrer">Paper</a>

+# Abstract
+GPT-Vision has impressed us on a range of vision-language tasks, but it comes with the familiar new challenge: we have little idea of its capabilities and limitations.
+In our study, we formalize a process that many have instinctively been trying already to develop “grounded intuition” of this new model.
+Inspired by the recent movement away from benchmarking in favor of example-driven qualitative evaluation, we draw upon grounded theory and thematic analysis in social science and human-computer interaction to establish a rigorous framework for qualitative evaluation in natural language processing.
+We use our technique to examine alt text generation for scientific figures, finding that GPT-Vision is particularly sensitive to prompting, counterfactual text in images, and relative spatial relationships.
+Our method and analysis aim to help researchers ramp up their own grounded intuitions of new models while exposing how GPT-Vision can be applied to make information more accessible.

 <!-- ![Grounded Intuition of GPT-Vision's Abilities with Scientific Papers](/assets/images/grounded_intuition/grounded_intuition_github.png) -->

 # Media and Impact